SAP-samples/teched2021-DEV164/exercises/2_WorkflowFromScratch/README.md

 1. Choose a project name, e.g. `Tutorial`
 1. Click on `Finish`
 ![](images/sbas-init-1.png)
    > This will open the file Explorer inside the newly created project.
 You can open a different project from the menu with `File -> Open Workspace...` and selecting either a specific project or the parent folder `projects` itself.
 1. From the menu, select `View -> Find Command...` or press `F1`
 ![](images/sbas-init-2.png)
-1. In the popup, type `mta` to filter the available commands, then select `Create MTA Module from Template`.
+3. In the popup, type `mta` to filter the available commands, then select `Create MTA Module from Template`.
 ![](images/sbas-init-3.png)
-1. Select `Workflow Module`
+3. Select `Workflow Module`
-1. Click on `Start`
+4. Click on `Start`
-1. Keep the defaults for `mta.yaml` file path and target folder
+5. Keep the defaults for `mta.yaml` file path and target folder
-1. Choose a name for the module, e.g. `Capex`
+6. Choose a name for the module, e.g. `Capex`.
-1. Click on `Next`
+8. Click on `Next`.
 ![](images/sbas-init-4.png)
    > This creates a workflow module inside the MTA and directly let's you create the first workflow inside it.
 1. Enter `ApprovalStep` as name for the workflow
-1. Click `Finish`
+1. Click `Finish`.
 ![](images/sbas-init-5.png)
    > The technical workflow definition Id, as used in Monitor Workflows and API calls, is derived from the namespace and workflow name.
 It needs to be unique per BTP tenant, otherwise workflow deployments would overwrite each other.
    > Note: If the wizard does not work correctly for you, you can either try a different browser, or use the Yeoman commandline version:
    > - Menu: `Terminal -> new Terminal`
    > - type `yo`, press enter, select `Basic Multitarget Application` with cursor up/down, select with enter, enter project name `Tutorial` and confirm with enter
    > - switch into that directory by typing `cd Tutorial` and press enter
    > - type `yo`, press enter, select `@workflow/workflow Module` with cursor up/down, select with enter, confirm the mta path with enter, confirm the module folder with enter, enter the module name `Capex` and confirm with enter, press enter to leave the namespace blank, enter `ApprovalStep` as workflow name and press enter, press enter again to skip the description and complete the wizard
    > - you can hide the terminal by clicking on the (little rectangular) `Toggle Bottom Panel` icon in the very bottom right of the screen
    > - Optional: from the menu, select `File -> Open Workspace...` and select the project you just created (`Tutorial`) to only show this project in the explorer.

 ## 2 - Using Workflow Editor <a name="workflowEditor"></a>

-- Take a look at the elements of BAS IDE and Workflow Editor
+Take a look at the elements of BAS IDE and Workflow Editor
 1. Menu bar
 1. File Explorer, showing project 'Tutorial' in this screenshot
 1. List of open editors